-- Will reduce inflammation, if inflammation is present, and will reduce pain, swelling, and fluid in the joint.
+- Reduces inflammation, if inflammation is present, and will reduce pain, swelling, and fluid in the joint.

 - Of limited use with osteoarthritis (OA) or degenerative joint disease, which is usually not associated with inflammation.